TARGET DECK: MED::I::Signaling Pathways in Health and Disease::Metabolic Biochemistry::05 - Glycogen Metabolism

 Glucose feedback in liver

-In hepatocytes, glucose binds an allosteric site on phosphorylase a, inducing a conformational change that makes Ser14 more accessible to PP1 → dephosphorylation → inactivation.
-This auto-brakes glycogenolysis when blood glucose rises.
+Glucose binds an allosteric site on phosphorylase a → conformational change exposes Ser14 to PP1 → dephosphorylation → inactivation.

-Hormonal Activation Cascade
+The Hormonal Activation Cascade

-PKA Activation by cAMP
+How PKA Is Activated by cAMP

 Glycogen Synthase Regulation